 There’s an easy way to compare two Snapshots to see which version you like best.

-1. Right-click on the first Snapshot and selecting Copy Snapshot Settings to Before.
+1. Right-click on the first Snapshot and select Copy Snapshot Settings to Before.

 2. Click on the second Snapshot to apply it to the photo you are developing.